giantswarm/rfc/cluster-app-values-schema/README.md

 | `internal` | object | Settings which are not supposed to be configured by end users, and which won't be exposed via user interfaces.
 Also experimental features that undergo schema changes. |
 | `providerSpecific` | object | Configuration specific to the infrastructure provider. |

+For compatibility reasons, the schema MAY have the following properties in the root level:

+- `managementCluster`
+- `baseDomain`
+- `provider`

+The schema MUST NOT define any other properties on the root level, in addition to the ones mentioned above.

 ## TODO

 I haven't gotten to these yet, or I'm not sure about them.